Neurophysiological Disorder?

-The multiple manifestations of the Neurophysiologic Disorder (NPD) endlessly fascinates me.
-With engagement of the principles that treat it, the improvement in my patients’ quality of life is consistent and frequently dramatic.
-The foundation of success continues to be the writing exercises.
-I don’t know the reasons why it is such an effective exercise.
-I simply have some ongoing thoughts and observations.
+There are multiple physical and mental manifestations of a chronically fired up nervous system.
+With engagement of the principles that calm it down, the improvements in my patients’ quality of life are consistent and frequently dramatic.
+The foundational step continues to be the writing exercises.
+I don’t know all of the reasons why it is so impactful, but its effectiveness has been documented on over 2200 research papers published since 1986.

 Reprogramming